Safety guide

 Boundaries

-Be clear about the frame
+Be clear about the plan

 Vagueness creates discomfort.
 The clearer the plan, the more relaxed the date can be.